 Other Spaces: If you want to use some other kind of outdoor location — such as a cemetery, bridge, subway platform, pier, or ferry — send an email to firstname.lastname@example.org with a detailed description of what you want to do, and who you have already spoken to at the location.
 We make no promises, but we’ll see what we can do.

 What happens if I want to play at a location that is not listed?

 That’s great!
 We encourage musicians to create their own performance locations, especially when they have an existing relationship with the space.
 Perhaps you’d like to perform on your stoop, in front of your office building, or outside the bar where you have a regular gig.
-In any case, make sure it’s OK with the location first, then log in, click on the “My Venues” tab, and register the location on the website.
-Finally, match your artist and venue profiles together at the time of your choosing.
-We’ll take care of the rest.
+In any case, make sure it’s OK with the location first, then follow the directions above outlined in the FAQ “I want to host a Make Music New York concert.
+What do I do?”

 What happens if I want to host my friend’s band, but they aren’t listed on the site?

 That’s great too!
-First, register the details of your location.
-Then either ask your friend to sign up their band, or do it for them — log in, click on the “My Artists” tab, and fill in their information.
+First, register the details of your venue.
+Then either ask your friend to sign up their band, or do it for them — log in, click on the “Performer” tab, and fill in their information.
 Finally, match the artist and venue profiles together at the time of your choosing.
 We’ll take care of the rest.

 What happens if it rains?